clewisdavis/The-Joy-of-React/course-notes.md

 #### Default form behavior

 - One little quick with using `onSubmit`.
-We need to prevent teh drault submission behavior:
+We need to prevent teh default submission behavior:

 ```JAVASCRIPT
 <form